Best of Roseau and Fort-de-France Two Port Package

 Indulge in leisure by lounging on the pristine white sand beach or delve into the azure waters for a refreshing swim or snorkeling adventure.
 Explore vibrant reefs teeming with marine life, a mesmerizing encounter that may include sightings of graceful sea turtles and colorful fish.

-Please Note: The local market is closed on Mondays and the Rum Distillery is closed on Sundays.
+Please Note: The local market is closed on Mondays, and the rum distillery is closed on Sundays.
 This tour is not wheelchair accessible.
-Please be advised that USD is not accepted everywhere as the local currency used is Euros.
-Restrooms are available, however as these are self cleaning restrooms, you have to pay 0.2 Euros (not included).
+Please be advised that USD is not accepted everywhere, as the local currency used is Euros.
+Restrooms are available, and as these are self-cleaning restrooms, you have to pay 0.2 Euros (not included).

 4.7 / 5